 Two commenters supported adopting the provision for “recovered goods” in the definition of “goods wholly obtained or produced entirely.”
 One commenter proposed that a new item covering “materials recovered by means of disassembly” be included in the definition of “goods wholly obtained or produced entirely.”
 Another commenter recommended amending the existing provision for waste and scrap, which exists under the definition of “goods wholly obtained or produced entirely,” to provide for recovered goods.

 CBP's Response: CBP agrees that the approach taken by the United States in several recent free trade agreements is administrable.
-However, amending the definition of “goods wholly obtained or produced” in NAFTA cannot be achieved merely by amending the definition found in the regulations.
+However, amending the definition of “goods wholly obtained or produced” in NAFTA cannot be achieved merely by amending the Start Printed Page 37671definition found in the regulations.
 The definition of “goods wholly obtained or produced” is found in Article 401 of the NAFTA and any change would require an amendment to the agreement and implementing legislation.

 Comment: One comment emphasized the importance of consistency.
 This commenter stated that there should be as much consistency as possible among the various agreements to which the United States is a party.